lhsradek/platypus-lhsdock/readme.md

 ```# bin/setup```

 This section will add additional services to docker-compose.
 If you don't want one, just comment out the file in ```bin/setup```.
 It is important that, for example, kibana does not start before the kibana user has a password set.
 That's why the install part is separate and not all together in one docker-compose.
 At the moment, e.g. logstash is turned off like this because I have one right in the traefik project and I don't need another one.
 You may find it useful to uncomment the line to add logstash to docker-compose.
 If you don't need wiki or cerebro, you can comment these lines.
 I find it easier to comment out just lines in ```bin/setup``` than entire long sections in docker-compose.
 For example, when I debug only logstash I don't need to run kibana and other services.
-Then I comment out the lines and re-build docker-compose.
+Then I comment out the lines and re-build docker-compose by ```bin/setup```.

 ```# bin/setup-fleet``` or ```# bin/setup-eps```